-To start the Section 5 Notice procedure to offer your tenants the Right of First Refusal procedure or to find out more about our service, complete the contact form and one of our advisors will contact you to discuss how we can assist you.
-When you sell your freehold ground rents to us, we’ll always offer to serve the Section 5a Notices on your behalf with no additional cost to you.
+To start the Section 5 Notice procedure to offer your tenants the Right of First Refusal, or to learn more about our service, complete the contact form and one of our advisors will be in touch to discuss how we can assist you.
+When you sell your freehold ground rents to us, we’ll always offer to serve the Section 5a Notices on your behalf for free.

 If you’re a landlord looking to sell the freehold of a property with at least two flats, in most cases you are legally required to serve all qualifying tenants a Section 5 Notice.
 Landlords can be exempt from serving this notice in some instances, such as when the property is your only principal residence and has been for more than 12 months.